ladpriteshkumar/Learn-Angular/InterviewQandA/Decorators_in_Angular.md

-# Decorators in Angular
+## What are decorators in Angular ?

-Angular uses decorators to attach metadata to classes, methods, properties, and parameters.
-These decorators tell Angular how to treat the thing they’re decorating.

----
+Decorators are special functions in `TypeScript`, prefix with @symbol, that attach metadata to class, property, method and parameter.

+In Angular, decorators tell the framework how to treat the class, property method and parameter based on decorator applied.

+**There are four main types of decorator in Angular.**

 ## 1. Class Decorators
 These define Angular building blocks.

 ### **@Component**